Street-Stream/api_client_examples/README.md

             "city": "London",
             "postcode": "EC2A 1AF",
             "clientTag": "ORDER-123",
-             "deliveryNotes": "leave with concierge if needed"
+            "dropOffNotes": "leave with concierge if needed"
         },
         {
             "contactNumber": "+44 7700 900796",